 Progress Monitoring—is a scientifically based practice of assessing students' performance on a regular basis.
 Progress monitoring helps school teams make decisions about instruction.
 In Ware County, progress monitoring is done every week, every other week, or once per month, depending upon the area addressed through RtI.

-Universal Screening—is a step taken by school personnel early in the school year to determine which students are at risk for not meeting grade level standards.
-Universal screenings are conducted by administering an academic screening test to all children in a given grade level.
+Universal Screening—is completed early in the school year to determine which students are at risk for not meeting grade level standards.
+Universal screenings are conducted by administering an academic and/or behavioral screening test to all children in a given grade level.
 Students whose test scores fall below a certain cutoff may be identified as needing more specialized academic interventions.
-Information from the screening as well as classroom performance and previous CRCT scores are reviewed by the school-level RtI Data Team to determine the level and type of intervention the student should receive.
+Information from the screening as well as classroom performance and previous Georgia Milestone scores are reviewed by the school-level MTSS Data Team to determine the level and type of intervention the student should receive.

-Scientific, Research-Based Instruction—specific curriculum, educational, and behavioral interventions that have been proven to be effective through scientific peer-reviewed journals.
+Scientific, Research-Based Instruction—specific curriculum, educational, and behavioral interventions that have been proven to be effective through scientific peer-reviewed journals or through evidence-based practices.

 Data Review Team—a group of individuals knowledgeable about the student, curriculum, and/or interventions who meet to review student needs and develop a plan for assistance.
 Typical members include classroom teachers, interventionists, parents, school psychologists, school guidance counselors, building and system-level administrators, and additional staff, such as the ESOL teacher, special education teacher, personnel such as mental health counselors outside the school system, etc.